batis4/batis4.github.io/README.md

 # (Fixes) if the page is stuck in specific percentage ?!
   (Sol) Delete all your caches, cookies and try again

+# Notes
-# This is pre release so many updates are gonna release soon !
+ This is pre release so many updates are gonna release soon !
-#  Programmed for the arabic people only
+  Programmed for the arabic people only

-# Credits: Darkmodder, theflow, Fire30
+ Credits: Darkmodder, theflow, Fire30